Volkswagen and unions: Mexico

+An internal struggle over the union leadership in November 1981, reached a critical juncture, leading to a mass strike rally, that drew a significant turnout of 10,000 workers and their family members.
+The rally criticized the authoritarian practices of UOI and threatened sustained strike action.
+The Mexican Ministry of Labour conducted a union vote, which was 1,230 in favour of the UOI leadership and 6,400 in favour of the reform group.

-From 1966 to 1972 the Volkswagen union was affiliated with the undemocratic and PRI affiliated Confederation of Mexican Workers (CTM).
-Initially, the VW union was affiliated with CGT.
-When VW union disaffiliated from CTM in 1972, it affiliated with the Independent Workers' Union (UOI; Unidad Obrera Independiente), however by late 1970s UOI stopped being independent and followed PRI guidelines.
-SITIAVW disaffiliated and remained an independent single factory union, until 1997 when it co-founded UNT, a progressive union federation.
+SITIAVW disaffiliated and remained an independent single-plant union, until 1997 when it co-founded UNT (Unión Nacional de Trabajadores), a progressive union federation.
 In 2018, SITIAVW formed a new industrial union federation for all automotive, rubber and aerospace unions.

 Slovakia

 Volkswagen Slovakia employs 9,000 employees at its Bratislava and Martin plants.
 Since 2016, 75% of its workers are unionized members of Modern Volkswagen Union (MOV; Moderné odbory Volkswagen), which formed after a contentious split from the Volkswagen branch of Metal Workers Union (OZ Kovo), affiliated with the KOZ SR.

 On 20 June 2017, an estimated 70% of the workforce across three facilities participated in the first strike ever at Volkswagen Slovakia, demanding a 16% pay raise instead of the initially proposed 9%.
 After 6 days, the workers successfully achieved a 14% pay raise and ended the strikes.